 ‘May It Be’ is a hauntingly beautiful melody by Enya and includes lines in the make-believe language of Elvish.
 Particularly with all that’s going on in the world with the pandemic, I thought this a suitable piece to release, as those lines ‘Mornië utúlië, Mornië alantië’ convey that although it may be dark now, light will surely follow.

-ELLEN WILLIAMS – CINEMA is released on Friday 8th October.
+ELLEN WILLIAMS – CINEMA is out on physical CD now.
 Head over to Ellen’s website to find out more.
+ELLEN

 And with Christmas not too far away, you can get Dancing With The Angles by clicking on the picture below.